The Irishman: De-aging De Niro was a waste of money

 In fact, possibly the most uncanny thing is how much he looks like my dad, who's a year older than De Niro.
 And if my dad went that close to wet rocks I would yell at him.

 Perhaps surprisingly, it took years to raise the money for The Irishman, even with the prospect of Scorsese uniting one of the most incredible casts ever assembled.
-That's because the de-aging technology was so expensive.
+That's largely because the de-aging technology was so expensive.
 Ironically, if they'd made it sooner they might not have needed the effects.
 In The Irishman's action scenes, I couldn't help feeling it's been 15 or 20 years since De Niro could pull off that kind of physicality.

 This isn't a criticism of De Niro or Pacino's acting.
 They make a hugely watchable pair, two giants of the big screen, as magnetic as ever.
 Take, for example, the scene where De Niro tries to convince Pacino he's on his last warning with the mob, and Pacino burns with righteous indignation.
 Or the tiny moment when Sheeran realises he has to talk to a woman he's just widowed.
 The look that passes over De Niro's face is devastating.